Latvia men's national ice hockey team

 The Latvian men's national ice hockey team represents Latvia in international ice hockey.
-The team is ranked 10th in the world by IIHF as of 2019.
+The team is ranked 10th in the world by IIHF as of 2023.
 The team is controlled by the Latvian Ice Hockey Federation.
-Their best ever finish at the World Championships was 7th place in 1997, 2004 and 2009.
-At the 2018 World Championship the team finished 8th.
+Their best ever finish at the World Championships was in 2023, when they won the bronze medal.
 Latvia reached the quarterfinals at the 2014 Winter Olympics, losing 2–1 to Canada.
-Latvia has 7,145 registered players (0.36% of its population).
+Latvia has 7,898 registered players (0.43% of its population).
+Latvia has hosted three World Championships.
+In 2006, 2021 and 2023.